zacharybk/cxhandbook/content/Handbook/Playbooks/TheProductLaunchProcess.md

         playbooks:
             name: "Product Launches"
 ---
->Process clears the path to more creativity
+>"Process clears the path to more creativity"

-# Intro
+## Intro

 If you’re lucky, you’ll get to launch dozens or hundreds of new products and features during your career, and with the right planning, each launch will go very smoothly.